 One of the real skills for punters at this time of the season is assessing horses who are going to make serious improvements from their first run of the campaign.
-Some horses find it more difficult than others to get up to race fitness simply from working at home and spotting those who can run well after just one poor run is a well trodden path towards profit.
+Some horses find it more difficult than others to get up to race fitness simply from working at home and spotting those who can run well after just one poor run is a well trodden path towards finding winners.
 Hawthorn Cottage is one of a number of horses running in the November Meeting who fits this bill very nicely in our eyes.

 Amy Murphy knew that it was a big ask for her seven-year-old to seriously compete at Lingfield last time out.
 She won’t be overly concerned with the way that she tailed off and can actually take some heart from the way Hawthorn College ran for the majority of the race given she was not wearing her usual headgear.
 Expectations are higher for Hawthorn College as she returns to the track.
 This may be a higher grade but the performance of this likeable sort will surely be better and she has every chance of earning a place at really nice odds of 20/1.

 The top three in the betting for the Mucking Brilliant Paddy Power Handicap Chase have all had a warm up run ahead of this exciting looking handicap.
 For Magic Saint, that first run came in a very strong handicap over 2m4f in which he travelled very well before dropping away.
 That was no surprise given it was his first run since New Year’s Day and he hasn’t been proven over the trip.
 Magic Saint should come on for that run and has duly been backed into favouritism for his trip to Cheltenham but he is not the only horse who is expected to take a step forward on Friday.